ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Make_split_patterns.md

 ## To make a split pattern...

-1Select the object (or objects) you want to use for the pattern.
+1. Select the object (or objects) you want to use for the pattern.

 ![patterns00101.png](assets/patterns00101.png)

-2Select Object > Create Program Split.
+2. Select Object > Create Program Split.

 ![CreateProgramSplit.png](assets/CreateProgramSplit.png)

-3Enter a name in the Create Program Split dialog.
+3. Enter a name in the Create Program Split dialog.

-4Click OK.
+4. Click OK.
 The new pattern is automatically selected in the Pattern list.

 ## Related topics...